oak-network/docs/docs/guides/platform-journey.md

 ### Security Considerations

 **Smart Contract Security:**
-- Audited by OpenZeppelin and PeckShield
+- Audited by PeckShield and soon by OpenZeppelin
 - Part of Immunefi bug bounty program
 - Regular security updates and patches